-I don't take attendance, but if you fall behind in the completion of your assignments by the due dates listed each week, I may refer you to academic counseling for excessive absences and/or missing work.
-However, I will not drop you from this course for failing to sign in to Blackboard or failing to turn in your work.
-If you quit logging in and/or turning in your work, at the end of the semester you will be awarded the grade that you have earned-just like every other student-based upon the work you have submitted.
-If you quit attending class and are not planning to return, I suggest you drop yourself, which will result in a W on your records.
+While I may refer you for academic counseling if you accumulate excessive absences and tardies, I will not drop you from this course.
+If you quit attending class and are not planning to return, I suggest you drop yourself before the last day to drop, which will result in a W on your records.
 Dropping will also remove you from the class roster, and you will no longer receive class emails.
+There may be other consequences of dropping a class, financial or otherwise.
+Check with an academic or financial aid advisor.

-NOTE: If circumstances, such as a documented family emergency, hospitalization, or an extended illness including COVID, threaten to disrupt your education during the semester, I encourage you to reach out for help.
-You can contact the Dean of Students (Dr. Lynn Cleavinger's office at 806-716-2380).
+NOTE: If circumstances, such as a documented family emergency, hospitalization, or an extended illness including COVID, make prolonged or excessive absences unavoidable, you should contact the Dean of Students (Dr. Lynn Cleavinger's office at 806-716-2380).
 They can help you request accommodations from your professors and connect you with resources that may help you through difficult times.
 Most importantly, communicate with me-in advance if possible-so that we can make suitable arrangements for turning in your work.
 If no arrangements are made, all policies in the syllabus and due dates posted in Blackboard/MindTap will remain in effect.